winitzki/scall/tutorial/programming_dhall.md

 Kind
 ```

-An example of a type constructor is `List`, which is a built-in symbol whose type is `Type → Type`.
+An example of a type constructor is `List`, which is a built-in symbol whose kind is `Type → Type`.
 It is important to note that no value can have type `List`.
 Values can have types such as `List Bool` or `List Natural`, but not just `List`.
 (We can write `[ True, False ] : List Bool` and `[ 1, 2, 3 ] : List Natural`, but there is no `x` such that `x : List` is a correctly typed expression.)